Smith-Pad/subjects/README.md

 ```

 #### Step 2
-The second thiung to do is to change the directory to `yay-bin`
+The second thing to do is to change the directory to `yay-bin`